 - All cleaning supplies in the lodge are non-toxic and biodegradable.

-- We have policies against the use of plastic cutlery and bottled water and provide reusable shopping bags supplied by Surfrider Stitch ‘n Beach program which is run in the Ecolodge classroom.
+- We have policies against the use of plastic cutlery and bottled water and provide reusable shopping bags supplied by Surfrider Stitch ‘n Beach program which is run in the Ecolodge classroom in kind.

 - We encourage sensible use of linens and towels and are converting to 100% cotton sheets and GOTS certified organic cotton towels.